dimosatteia/dimosatteia/README.md

 <details>
 <summary>⚡ Fun fact</summary>

-I bridge two worlds: securing flour mills with industrial PLCs while optimizing cloud security posture with Microsoft Defender.
-From SCADA to SaaS, it's all about resilience! 🛡️
+I bridge governance frameworks with cloud security: aligning ISO 27001 and NIS2 compliance while optimizing security posture with Microsoft 365 Defender and Azure.
+From policies to Secure Score, it's all about resilience! 🛡️

 </details>